GrantBirki/tgct/content/posts/tgct/index.md

 At the urgent care, they did a physical exam and the doctor told me that I had a pulled muscle.
 He had a physical therapist in mind for me to see that also happened to be down the street from my apartment so I was handed a business card.
 I was told to take it easy and to come back if the pain persisted.

-The pain did persit.
+The pain did persist.
 In fact it was so bad that I couldn't walk or sleep for days.
 I called my partner in London one night at 4am and told her that I was on the edge of mental breakdown after not being able to sleep for three days straight.
 I would later come to learn that I was in the middle of a "flare up" and this flare up would be the worst one I would experience.

 Over the next few weeks, I would see the physical therapist that was referred to me.
 He provided me with some exercises to do and some stretches to help with the pain.
 He also applied a steroid patch that had some form of magnets in it that helped push the steroid into my hip area.
 I have no idea if this is effective or not, but I was willing to try anything at that point.
 He also used an ultrasound machine that applied heat in the area.
 At the time I had no idea that I had TGCT and was blissfully unaware that I was being treated for the wrong thing.

-My physical therpist thought that I had partially torn my [psoas](https://en.wikipedia.org/wiki/Psoas_major_muscle) muscle when working out.
+My physical therapist thought that I had partially torn my [psoas](https://en.wikipedia.org/wiki/Psoas_major_muscle) muscle when working out.
 The psoas does wrap around the hip and can cause pain in the area so in theory it made sense.
 However, the symptoms I was experiencing were rather concerning for my PT so he ordered an x-ray to ensure that there was no bone damage to my hip.

 The hip x-ray came back clean, so it was assumed that I had a muscle injury.